maykinmedia/objects-api/docs/installation/config_cli.rst

 The command executes the list of pluggable configuration steps, and each step requires specific configuration information, that should be prepared.
-Here is the description of all available configuration steps and the configuration format, use by each step.
+Here is the description of all available configuration steps and the configuration format, used by each step.

 Objects API
 ===========